 The maximum look-back length required to evaluate the custom indicator can be entered below the fields for the custom return values.
-For example, in Fig. 19, the second custom indicator is a custom moving average with a look-back length of 26.
+For example, in Fig. 19, the first custom indicator looks back a maximum of 100 bars.
 This is the number of bars of data needed to evaluate the indicator and should be entered as the Max Look-back Length.
 The look-back lengths are used to calculate the Max Bars Back value, which is needed when inserting the strategy into a chart in TradeStation or MultiCharts.